SerenaTetart/Time_series_analysis/README.md

 We can clearly see that the trend is constantly rising, with a peak toward 2021.

-(statsmodels doesn't exactly do the same calculations, though I suspect the way I describe it to be better) The trend is a centered moving average, first we remove the mean by dividing each individual value by the series mean:
+The trend is a centered moving average, first we remove the mean by dividing each individual value by the series mean:

 <p align="center">